Government Trail | Utah

 Government Trail is a popular access route into Grand Gulch.
 The 3.6 mile trail to the junction with Grand Gulch is easy to moderately difficult.
-Grand Gulch is a popular area for hiking and backpacking to see Ancestral Puebloan cliff ruins and rock art in a natural setting.
-Grand Gulch and its tributaries feature miles of winding canyons lined with cliffs that provided sheltered overhangs to people in the past.
-Some ruins are amazingly inaccessible, perched high on ledges and under overhangs.
-Other attractions include the scenery and wildlife, as well as the solitude of desert canyons.
-A permit to hike or backpack is required.
-A permit to hike or backpack is required.
+Grand Gulch is a popular area for hiking and backpacking to see Ancestral Puebloan structures and rock imagery in a natural setting.
+Grand Gulch and its tributaries feature miles of winding canyons lined with cliffs that provided shelter to people in the past.

 Adventure is at Your Fingertips